Viruses that can lead to cancer

 In addition to ATL, this virus can cause other health problems, although many people with HTLV-1 don’t have any of them.

 HTLV-1 is something like HIV, which is another human retrovirus.
 But HTLV-1 cannot cause AIDS.
-In humans, HTLV-1 is spread in the same ways as HIV, such as unprotected sex with an HTLV-1-infected partner or injection with a needle or injection equipment after an infected person has used it.
-Mothers infected with HTLV-1 have about a 10% to 30% chance of passing on the virus to their children, although this risk can be reduced if the mother doesn’t breastfeed.
+In humans, HTLV-1 is spread in the same ways as HIV, such as unprotected sex with an HTLV-1-infected partner or injection with a needle after an infected person has used it.
+Mothers infected with HTLV-1 can also pass on the virus to their children, although this risk can be reduced if the mother doesn’t breastfeed.

-People who are at low risk of blood-borne infections tend to show HTLV-1 infection rates below 1%, while those at high risk (such as injection users) can have much higher rates.
+Infection with HTLV-1 is rare in the United States.
+Fewer than 1% of people in the US are infected with HTLV-1, but this rate is much higher in groups of people at high risk (such as injection drug users).
 Since 1988, all blood donated in the United States has been screened for HTLV-1.
 This has greatly reduced the chance of infection through transfusion, and has also helped control the potential spread of HTLV-1 infection.

-Once infected with HTLV-1, a person’s chance of developing adult T-cell lymphoma can be up to about 5%, usually after a long time with no symptoms (20 or more years).
+Once infected with HTLV-1, a person’s chance of developing ATL can be up to about 5%, usually after a long time with no symptoms (20 or more years).

 Merkel cell polyomavirus (MCV)

-MCV was discovered in 2008.
-It was found in tissue samples from several cases of a rare and aggressive type of skin cancer called Merkel cell cancer.
-Many people are infected with MCV, which usually causes no symptoms.
-But in a few people with this infection, changes in the viral DNA can lead to Merkel cell cancer.
-About 8 out of 10 Merkel cell cancers are now thought to be linked to this infection.
+MCV was discovered in 2008 in samples from a rare and aggressive type of skin cancer called Merkel cell carcinoma.
+Most people are infected with MCV at some point (often in childhood), and it usually causes no symptoms.
+But in a few people with this infection, the virus can affect the DNA inside cells, which can lead to Merkel cell cancer.
+Nearly all Merkel cell cancers are now thought to be linked to this infection.

-It is not yet known how this virus is transmitted, but it has been found in a number of places in the body, including normal skin and saliva.
-Studies show that this common virus can be picked up in early childhood.
+It is not yet clear how people become infected with this virus, but it has been found in a number of places in the body, including normal skin and saliva.

 Viruses with uncertain or unproven links to cancer in humans